Quantum Nonlocality under Latency Constraints: Multi-Step Latency-Constrained (LC) Games

 \section{Multi-Step Latency-Constrained (LC) Games}

-Latency-constrained games as defined in~\Cref{dfn:lc} is the simplest extension of nonlocal games that arises from latency constraints.
-Effectively, it allows for only a single round of communication between a subset of the parties.
+A latency-constrained game as defined in~\Cref{dfn:lc} is the simplest extension of a nonlocal game that arises from latency constraints.
+It allows for only a single round of communication between a subset of the parties.
 To disambiguate, we will refer to this type of LC game as a \textbf{simple latency-constrained game}.
-Now, in real-world scenarios, the parties can have multiple rounds of communication, and may even receive inputs and create outputs over different rounds.
-An example is in HFT where different trading servers at different stock exchanges around the globe are communicating and making trades over an extended period of time.
+Now, in real-world scenarios, the parties can have multiple rounds of communication, and may even receive inputs and produce outputs over different rounds.
+An example is in HFT where trading servers at various stock exchanges around the globe are monitoring local market data, communicating, and making trades over an extended period of time.
 We would therefore like to define a multi-round extension of LC games.
 Now, communication between different parties may incur different latencies, for example due to different geographical distances.
-Hence, we need to introduce a notion of time.
-That is, we want an extension of LC games involving multiple \emph{time steps}.
-We first define for a non-negative integer $\tau$, $[0:\tau] \coloneqq \{0 \} \cup [\tau]$. \begin{dfn} Let $n \geq 2$, $\tau \geq 0$ be integers.
+Hence, we need to introduce \emph{a notion of time}.
+That is, we want a formulation of LC games involving multiple time steps.
+We first define for a non-negative integer $\tau$, $[0:\tau] \coloneqq \{0,1, \cdots, \tau\}$. \begin{dfn} Let $n \geq 2$, $\tau \geq 0$ be integers.
 Let $S_i^{(t)}, A_i^{(t)}$ be finite sets for $i \in [n], t \in [0:\tau]$, and

 We define a probabilistic predicate $\mathcal V$ which is a map

 Furthermore, we define the input distribution $\pi$ which is a probability distribution on $\prod_{t=0}^\tau S^{(t)}$.
 Finally, let

 be a function such that